soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/suspend-or-restore-an-account-in-ocas.md

 Suppose that you receive an alert that one of your organization's user accounts for Office 365 has been compromised.
 Or, suppose that you've received an alert that indicates something is wrong with a user account.
 With Office 365 Cloud App Security, you can suspend a user account and later restore it after you have investigated the alerts you receive.

 > [!NOTE]
 > Office 365 Cloud App Security is available in Office 365 Enterprise E5.
 If your organization is using another Office 365 Enterprise subscription, Office 365 Cloud App Security can be purchased as an add-on.
-(As a global administrator, in the Office 365 admin center, choose **Billing** \> **Add subscriptions**.)
+(As a global administrator, in the Microsoft 365 admin center, choose **Billing** \> **Add subscriptions**.)
 For more information, see [Office 365 Platform Service Description: Office 365 Security &amp; Compliance Center](https://technet.microsoft.com/en-us/library/dn933793.aspx) and [Buy or edit an add-on for Office 365 for business](https://support.office.com/article/4e7b57d6-b93b-457d-aecd-0ea58bff07a6).

 ## To suspend a user account in Office 365 Cloud App Security